Techgrounds-Cloud-9/cloud-9-Atalla90/04_Python_1/Exercise 5 - Conditions.md

 ## Key terminology

 [Conditional: A statement that's used to test for the presence of a certain condition and based on that directs a part of the code to one direction or the other.
-A condetional in Python can be implemented using "if.. else" statements of "if.. elif.. else" statements.]
+A condetional in Python can be implemented using "if.." statements in different variations.]

 ## Exercise